FeatureBaseDB/www/content/docs/tutorials.md

     View: Standard
         Col: chembl_id
             Frame: fingerprint
-                Row: position_id (“on” bit positions of a fingerprint)
+                Row: position_id ("on" bit positions of a fingerprint)
 ```

 Inverse View is used for finding chembl_id based on given SMILES.